aramis-lab/leaspy/docs/algorithms.md

 ## Estimate
 ## Simulate

-This section describes the procedure for simulating new patient data based on a trained Leaspy model and user-defined parameters.
+This section describes the procedure for simulating new patient data based on a fitted Leaspy model and user-defined parameters.
 The simulation method involves the following steps:

 **Step 1: Generation of Individual Parameters**
 For each simulated patient, individual parameters (tau, xi, and sources) are sampled from normal distributions defined by the model’s mean and standard deviation.
-These model parameters come from a previously trained Leaspy model.
+These model parameters come from a previously fitted Leaspy model, provided by the user.

 **Step 2: Generation of Visit Times**
 Visit times are generated based on user-specified visit parameters, such as the number of visits, spacing between visits, and follow-up duration.
 These parameters are provided through a dictionary.

 **Step 3: Estimation of Observations**
 The estimate function from Leaspy is used to compute the patient observations at the generated visit times, based on the individual parameters.
-Gaussian noise (β-noise) is added to the observations to reflect variability.
+To reflect variability in the observations, beta-distributed noise is added, appropriate for modeling outcomes in a logistic framework.

 ### Prerequisites
 To run a simulation, the following variables are required:
-- A trained Leaspy model (see the `fit` function), used for both parameter sampling (step 1) and the estimate function (step 3).
+- A fitted Leaspy model (see the `fit` function), used for both parameter sampling (step 1) and the estimate function (step 3).
 - A dictionary of visit parameters, specifying the number, type, and timing of visits (used in step 2).
 - An `AlgorithmSettings` object, configured for simulation and including:
   - The name of the features to simulate.